w1hm1/trulle-mono/README.md

 # Trulle Mono

-Three versions of the monospace font Trulle Mono are heavily customized derivates of Iosevka.
+Three versions of the monospace font Trulle Mono are heavily customised derivates of Iosevka.

-While the font widths constitute the most noticeable difference between the variants, they do have other characteristics that can be distinguished by trying them at different fonts sizes.
+While the font widths constitute the most noticeable difference between the variants, they do have other characteristics that can be distinguished by comparing their regular and italicised styles and trying them at different fonts sizes.

 ![Trulle Mono 9](/Images/trulle-mono-9.png)